groondman/groondman.github.io/_pages/about.md

 #social: true # includes social icons at the bottom of the page
 ---

-hi!
+hi
-this is definitely still a work in progress but congrats for finding this early, i guess? there's only one single post (at the time of writing) but we'll see about how it goes as time passes.
+this is definitely still a work in progress! there's only one single post (at the time of writing) but we'll see about how it goes as time passes.

 Here's a [temporary link](https://groondman.github.io) that goes straight back to this page i guess.